import dask

 if columns:

-# ["A", "B"] will be encoded in the URL as field=A&field=B
+# ["A", "B"] will be encoded in the URL as column=A&column=B

-params["field"] = columns
+params["column"] = columns

-content = self.context.get_content(
+content = handle_error(

 headers={"Accept": APACHE_ARROW_FILE_MIME_TYPE},